 There are many errors on the Definitive Map and Statement because compiling and updating it has been a difficult and contentious process and has been chronically under-funded in local authorities.
 The BHS supports the work to correctly record the many bridleways and restricted byways that are currently omitted or recorded at a lower status (such as ridden routes recorded as footpath) as well as creating any new definitive routes.
 Many of its volunteers are strongly dedicated to the task and any more people who can contribute are welcome because it is very important to have all rights recorded as soon as possible.
-Certain unrecorded rights will be extinguished in 20261.
+Certain unrecorded rights will be extinguished in 2031.

-This advice note is a brief overview of how to investigate a right that is not recorded, or is under-recorded (on the Map at a lower status) and how to prepare an application for a Definitive Map Modification Order (DMMO) to correct the record.
+This advice note is a brief overview of how to investigate a right that is not recorded, or is underrecorded (on the Map at a lower status) and how to prepare an application for a Definitive Map Modification Order (DMMO) to correct the record.
 Alternative means of adding rights to the Definitive Map are also briefly described.
 It is is only an introduction and those interested in making applications are encouraged to attend BHS Access training days or refer to the book Rights of Way - Restoring the Record (Bucks and Wadey) available from the BHS bookshop.
-If an application is successful, the rights will be added to the Definitive Map and Statement and preserved from extinguishment in 2026.
+If an application results in a confirmed Modification Order, the rights will be added to the Definitive Map and Statement and preserved from extinguishment in 2031.

-1 Countryside and Rights of Way Act 2000 Section 53
+&lt;sup>1 Countryside and Rights of Way Act 2000 Section 53, originally 1 January 2026 but extended in November 2023 to 2031